And with one law…picnics were a thing of the past.

 The law, set to come into effect in 2020, is part of their Energy Transition for Green Growth initiative to increase France’s contribution to improving climate change.

-Many ecologists’ organisations are in favour of the ban and hope that the rest of the continent will follow suit, but Pack2Go Europe, a Brussels-based organization representing European packaging manufacturers, is obviously worries about the law’s impact on the packaging industry and is arguing that it has violated European Union rules on free movement of goods.
+Many ecologists’ organisations are in favour of the ban and hope that the rest of the continent will follow suit, but Pack2Go Europe, a Brussels-based organization representing European packaging manufacturers, is obviously worried about the law’s impact on the packaging industry and is arguing that it has violated European Union rules on free movement of goods.

 Pack2go Europe secretary general Eamonn Bates said: